 Water, as a natural element, plays an extraordinary role in life, especially in desert areas.
 Water has a unique ability to stimulate the human mind and all human beings have an instinctive interest in water, which is why they have always sought to store water.
 This storage is more important in desert areas.
-The city of Yazd, as one of the driest regions of Iran, has always faced water shortage.
+The city of Yazd, one of the driest regions of Iran, has always faced water shortages.

 Therefore, the intelligent people of this region have always tried to be successful by inventing different methods in water conservation and storage.
 Among these methods, the invention of Qanats, windcatchers, and various methods of water extraction has been very successful and has brought them to the UNESCO world record.